Harmi119/cow-breeds-conservation/README.md

-2. Nearby Veterinary Hospitals Finder o	Objective: Ensure that farmers can easily find veterinary services for their indigenous cows. o	Feature: A map or search tool that allows users to find veterinary hospitals in their region. o	Implementation: Use a basic map API (like Google Maps or Mapbox) and link it to a simple database of hospitals.
-You can start by manually adding hospitals or using open data sources.
+2. Nearby Veterinary Hospitals Finder o	Objective: Ensure that farmers can easily find veterinary services for their indigenous cows. o	Feature: A map or search tool that allows users to find veterinary hospitals in their region.
 3. Dietary Guidance
 o	Objective: Provide farmers with dietary information to improve the health and longevity of their cows. o	Feature: A simple text-based guide or a small interactive tool that gives advice on cow nutrition, based on breed.